kohactive/blog/source/2016-04-15-user-testing-what-it-is-and-why-you-should-do-it.html.markdown

 ## Conclusion

 In conclusion, you should be user testing early and often.
 You don't need fancy tests and a giant team to get a start--in a follow-up to this article, we'll dive into the various techniques and platforms.
 Many startups and large corporations employ user testing on a regular basis to validate their assumptions and ensure they are building products that solve real customer problems.

 [Click here to read the second part of this post.](https://www.kohactive.com/blog/user-testing-techniques-and-platforms/)

-_If you have any questions about user testing or want to learn more about how we help clients build data-driven products, then <a data-toggle="modal" data-planner-button="true" data-planner-source="Blog Post: User Testing Your Product" href="#modal-project-planner">reach out</a> to start a conversation._
+_If you have any questions about user testing or want to learn more about how we help clients build data-driven products, then <a href="https://www.kohactive.com/contact/">reach out</a> to start a conversation._